PGCert Advanced Legal Skills SQE 2 Preparation Course

 Once you’ve met all conditions you should enrol online.
 Please do this before the start of your course.

-SQE2 preparation course (full time) start date: February/March 2023
+SQE2 preparation course (full time) start date: February 2023

 Useful course information

-- You will be required to attend induction at the start of your course.
+- You will be required to participate in an induction at the start of your course.

 - Workshops are compulsory.
 They’re very different to traditional tutorials – your group will be divided into subgroups and you will carry out practical legal tasks very similar to those you’d encounter in a solicitor’s office.
 The intention of these sessions is to use realistic simulated transactions to instil knowledge and legal skills and allow you to apply them.